OpendTect/OpendTect/README.md

 [![OpendTect header logo][header-img]](https://dgbes.com/index.php/software#free)
 [![Example][example-img]]()

 OpendTect is a free, open source seismic interpretation system and software development platform.
-The system supports all tools needed for visualizing, analyzing and interpreting 2D, 3D and 4D seismic and Geo_Radar data.
+The system supports all tools needed for visualizing, analyzing and interpreting 2D, 3D and 4D seismic and Ground Penetrating Radar (GPR) data.
 The software is written in C++ and the same codebase compiles and runs on [Windows, MacOS and Linux](https://dgbes.com/index.php/software/supported-platforms).
 It also has a mature plugin programming interface that allows third parties to [develop plugins](https://dgbes.com/index.php/services/research-development#develop-your-own-plugins) to add functionality to the system without touching the OpendTect source code.
 A binary installer for OpendTect can be downloaded from the [dGB download page](https://dgbes.com/index.php/download).

 This source code is released under the [GPLv3 or higher](http://www.gnu.org/copyleft/gpl.html) license.
 Commercial and Academic licenses are offered by [dGB Earth Sciences](https://dgbes.com) for [OpendTect Pro](https://dgbes.com/index.php/software#commercial), an extension of OpendTect that adds special functions for professional users and the potential to [rent or purchase commercial plugins](https://prostore.dgbes.com/) offering access to [unique seismic interpretation workflows](https://dgbes.com/index.php/software/plugins).
 The differences in functionality of the open source OpendTect, commercial OpendTect Pro and commercial plugins is compared [here](https://dgbes.com/index.php/software/supported-functionality).